-Voices of Today are a global audiobook production company based in Australia, with a network of narrators around the world.
-Originally concentrating on public domain titles, they’ve recently branched out into contemporary manuscripts, with several Australian novels currently in production.
-They can work with PFH, RS+ or royalty share projects, and are interested in working with both new and established authors.
+As well as being able to be used for distribution/aggregation (see above) Voices of Today can also produce your audiobook for you.
+They are a global audiobook production company based in Australia, with a network of narrators around the world.
+Originally concentrating on public domain titles, they now produce contemporary manuscripts, and have the resources and contacts to do dual/duet and multi-narrator projects.
+They can produce your audiobook as paid up front, as well as explore options for royalty share and royalty share projects.
+They are interested in working with both new and established authors.

 As the company is Australian (co-owned by two Australian narrators), they have access to numerous Australian narrators, and are positioned to understand the nuances of Aussie/NZ pronunciation, history and culture.
 For PFH projects, they can invoice in Australian dollars (saving you currency conversion fees).
 Voices of Today are very supportive of local authors, and happy to provide personalised service to guide first-time audiobook authors through the process of production.
 They’ve a reputation for mentoring new narrators, and their long history of public domain productions means they have the industry contacts to open overseas doors, with a proven willingness to help narrators advance their careers.

 Though Voices of Today are fairly new to contemporary audiobook production, they’ve quickly gained ground, and are keen to cement a place in the local industry as a solid producer of quality audiobooks for a diverse author base.
 Their costs are currently very reasonable (though as they grow, that may change).
 At present, I believe they are a good choice as production partner, particularly for emerging Australian authors or anyone new to audiobook production.
-They can manage all aspects of production, and they aggregate through either Audiobooks Unleashed or Spoken Realms (with all the advantages that those two aggregators bring).
+They can manage all aspects of production, and they aggregate through Blackstone Audio, Findaway Voices, Audiobooks Unleashed or Spoken Realms, so they can provide advice and tailor-make a distribution option for you.
 As with most production houses, if you’re doing a royalty share deal, you will lose a percentage of the net royalties to Voices of Today, in addition to the narrator and aggregator.